-Richard Cobbett heads out in search of some Halloween chills by breathing new life into one of the quirkiest horror games that almost nobody played, and a ghost story that's out of this world.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+Here he heads out in search of some chills in one of the quirkiest horror games that almost nobody played, and a ghost story that's out of this world.

 What a nice guy.
 Almost makes you want to forgive him for his sadistic garden maze.

 The second best addition is Belial, a demon lord played by David Learner.
-If you're a certain age from the UK, you may or may not know the name, but you'll instantly recognise him as Pickle, Treguard of Dunshelm's elf assistant from Knightmare.
+If you're a certain age from the UK you'll instantly recognise him as Pickle, Treguard of Dunshelm's elf assistant from Knightmare.
 Realms of the Haunting makes Pickle scary.

 I shall repeat that.
 This game makes Pickle scary.

 Belial gets one of the best villain introductions in the history of gaming.
 He appears in the darkness of a huge underground shrine, stone-faced, bespectacled and wearing a pristine lab coat.
 As he approaches, shoes clicking against the stone temple floor, you see him purposefully slide on dusty gloves of branded human skin—the only way he can touch a holy relic you spend most of the game carting around.
 With his opening lines, he sneers at Adam and Rebecca, telling them flat-out that he has no interest in winning their trust, unlike previous characters.
 Then we get this utterly delicious exchange: